 Pesticide exposure is definitively linked to a host of developmental, neurological and physical health harms that especially impact the growing brains and bodies of young children.
 The overwhelming scientific evidence is mounting, summarized in PAN’s report Kids on the frontline: How pesticides are undermining the health of rural children.

 And yet, as the California Department of Public Health’s 2014 report Agricultural pesticide use near public schools in California reveals, 36% of California’s public schools have agricultural pesticides applied within a quarter mile – more than half a million pounds per year of pesticides of public health concern.
 Among the report’s startling findings:

-The five pesticides most heavily used near schools are carcinogenic, drift-prone fumigants, and the 8th most used pesticide is the brain-harming chlorpyrifos, associated with neurodevelopmental delays and diminished IQ.
+- The five pesticides most heavily used near schools are carcinogenic, drift-prone fumigants, and the 8th most used pesticide is the brain-harming chlorpyrifos, associated with neurodevelopmental delays and diminished IQ.

-A recent report by UCLA’s Sustainable Technology & Policy Program looked at three of the four fumigants most commonly used near schools in California and found that when any two are used together, they combine to increase cancer risk by more than just their sum.
+A 2016 report by UCLA’s Sustainable Technology & Policy Program looked at three of the four fumigants most commonly used near schools in California and found that when any two are used together, they combine to increase cancer risk by more than just their sum.
 Although these fumigants are commonly used in combination, they are regulated individually, underestimating their actual impact.

 On January 1, 2018, after years of pressure from the CPR coalition and our allies, the California Department of Pesticide Regulation implemented a new, statewide regulation to protect children at school from agricultural pesticide exposure.

 Among the provisions of the new regulation are a prohibition of the most drift-prone pesticide application methods within a quarter-mile of public schools and daycares from 6am to 6pm, Monday to Friday.
 No fumigant use is permitted within 36 hours prior to the start of a schoolday.
 And schools must receive annual notification of any planned pesticide use within the quarter mile buffer zone.